RedPitaya/RedPitaya/doc/developerGuide/ecosystem/ecosystem.rst

 Supported platforms
 -------------------

-Red Pitaya is developed on Linux (64bit Ubuntu 16.04), so Linux is also the only platform we support.
+Red Pitaya is developed on Linux (64bit Ubuntu 18.04), so Linux is also the only platform we support.

+.. _sys-req-label:

 ---------------------
 Software requirements